Skip to main content

-We offer a unique student experience in criminology and sociology by combining scholarship with real-world impact.
-Our programmes will introduce students to the core themes and skills of their chosen discipline.
+We offer a unique student experience in criminology, politics and sociology by combining scholarship with real-world impact.
+Our programmes introduce students to the core themes and skills of their chosen discipline.
 We bring the most up-to-date developments in our research fields to our courses.

 Courses identify connections between personal experiences and issues in day-to-day life, and wider social, political, economic and cultural factors.
 Students learn how to conduct social research and contribute to the production of fresh knowledge.